radiovisual/awesome-interactive/readme.md

 # Awesome Interactive
 > A curated list of awesome interactive web experiences and resources

 Below is a list of awesome and inspiring interactive experiences.
-This list is a combination of award-winning immerisve expreinces as well as hidden awesomeness and interactive gems buried deep within the interwebs.
-We don't discrimate against awesome, so if it's awesome and interactive, it doesn't matter what technology was used to create it: Flash, Javascript, Processing, CSS3 ...*it's all awesome!*
+This list is a combination of award-winning immersive experiences as well as hidden awesomeness and interactive gems buried deep within the interwebs.
+We don't discriminate against awesome, so if it's awesome and interactive, it doesn't matter what technology was used to create it: Flash, Javascript, Processing, CSS3 ...*it's all awesome!*

 *If you would like to see something added to this list.
 Please [send a pull request](https://github.com/radiovisual/awesome-interactive/pulls), or [open an issue](https://github.com/radiovisual/awesome-interactive/issues).*